 However, the White Sox’ explanation seemed odd since they had a commanding lead of eight games over Boston on the morning of September 19.
 More interesting was the fact that only a handful of members of the White Sox did not contribute to the Detroit payoff pool: Manager Rowland, coach Kid Gleason, Eddie Murphy, and Dave Danforth.
 “I didn’t pay a dime toward a pool,” Danforth declared.

 Dave appeared in only one game of the 1917 World Series against the New York Giants.
 White Sox starters pitched complete games in the first three contests, two of which Chicago won.
 They were losing Game Four, 3-0, when Dave took over in the eighth inning.
 He gave up a single to Buck Herzog and a home run to Bennie Kauff.
 Heinie Zimmerman then tripled but was thrown out trying to steal home, and the Giants won, 5-0.
-The Giants then won the fifth game, remembered for Zimmerman’s chase of Eddie Collins.
+The White Sox then won the fifth game, remembered for Zimmerman’s chase of Eddie Collins across home plate.
 Chicago used four pitchers—but not Dave.
 A complete-game win by the White Sox’ Red Faber in Game Six won the Series.

 There had been humorous references to Dave and pitcher Lefty Williams as the “50/50 boys,” good half a game each.
 On May 15 and 16, 1918, they belied that moniker.
-First, Williams went the full 18 innings in a 1-0 loss to Washington’s Walter Johnson.
-The next day Dave pitched 10 2/3 innings of relief in nailing down an extra-inning win.
+First, Williams went the full 17 1/3 innings in a 1-0 loss to Washington’s Walter Johnson.
+The next day Dave pitched 10 1/3 innings of relief in nailing down an extra-inning win.
 But some things were not changing.
-Washington manager Clark Griffith (a master of nicking the ball with his spikes when he had pitched three decades earlier) charged Dave with defacing the ball.
+Washington manager Clark Griffith (a master of nicking the ball with his spikes when he had pitched two decades earlier) charged Dave with defacing the ball.

 America’s entry into the Great War in 1917 did not have a major impact on American society until the following year.
 The 1918 major-league season ended a month early as young men from all walks of life were being drafted and sent to Europe.
 It was not surprising that Dave was not drafted.
 Not only was he married, but he was supporting his widowed mother (who was living with his family) and his first child, Dorothy, who was born in 1917.